Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 function language would use a lambda expression.

-Examples are call-back handlers, events handlers, and run
+Examples are call-back handlers, events handlers, and run methods.

 In these cases Kawa lets you use a lambda expression as a short-hand